 - Finale: A Novel of the Reagan Years by Thomas Mallon (Ronald Reagan deconstructed in a new novel)

-You might also be interested in Top 10 nonfiction books about politics (plus dozens of runners-up) and The top 5 books about Donald Trump and his impact on American democracy.
+You might also be interested in Top 10 nonfiction books about politics and The top 5 books about Donald Trump and his impact on American democracy.